IGNF/geoportal-access-lib/doc/README.md

 ## Routing web service usage

-Getting a route from one point to another using the [route service of the Geoportal Platform]{@link http://api.ign.fr/tech-docs-js/developpeur/TODO}.
+Getting a route from one point to another using the [route service of the Geoportal Platform](https://geoservices.ign.fr/documentation/geoservices/itineraires.html).

 | Function to invoque | Response Object (onSuccess callback param) |
 | - | - |